 Child trafficking and migration in Nepal

-Although Nepal has always been a source for trafficking, the recent earthquakes have increased the vulnerability of children and women multi-fold.
+Although Nepal has always been a source for trafficking, the 2014 earthquakes have increased the vulnerability of children and women multi-fold.
 In the aftermath of the earthquakes trafficking of children increased, both internally and to India.
 The Nepali government has expressed its concern about trafficking incidences, as they expect the numbers to further increase as a result of declining economic and livelihood opportunities, infrastructural damage, and accompanied increased vulnerability of marginalised families.

 Sexual exploitation of children in Nepal

 Child sexual abuse and exploitation is a serious challenge for any society, but particularly for Nepal where cases are rarely reported and often kept undercover.
 The growth of sex-tourism, including traveling child sex offenders, has been increasingly noted in Nepal, catering primarily to demand from foreign tourists, mostly from India and Europe.
 Though prostitution is illegal in Nepal it is prevalent in urban areas, and as many as 12,000 young girls are trafficked to brothels within the country and in India.